 Furthermore, those delicacies are usually very cheap, and you can easily find them on the roadside vendors.
 Therefore, don’t miss my recommendations below!

-1. Mie Ayam / Chicken Bakmi (Chicken Noodles)
+1. Mie Ayam or Chicken Bakmi

 Having its origins from the Chinese communities living in Indonesian years ago, Mie Ayam and many other noodle dishes in this country have become staples in everyday meals.
 Therefore, you can easily find Mie Ayam in many small restaurants or street vendors.